Decentralized Renewable Energy to Grow Manufacturing? Evidence from Mini-grids in Nepal

 Publication

-Journal of Environmental Economics and Management, Revise & Resubmit
+Journal of Environmental Economics and Management, Accepted

 Zhenxuan Wang